adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 Enable chunking and allow progressive rendering.
 Don't engineer it away.

-Command Query Responsibility Segregation (CQRS) makes database queries fast.
+Command Query Responsibility Segregation makes database queries fast.
 It's recommended for sites that have more reads than writes.
 The idea is that reads are fast and come from read representations of your data.

-Use a Content Delivery Network (CDN) for your static resources and scripts.
+Use a Content Delivery Network for your static resources and scripts.
 We can also cache HTML and AJAX responses too.

 Cache assets with long expiry dates so that users don't have to download assets again.